-If this IE is a Data Grant Pending (a zero length grant), it MUST follow all actual Data Grants (non-zero length grants).
-This allows cable modems to process all actual allocations first, before scanning the Map for request acknowledgements and data acknowledgements.
+If this IE is a Data Grant Pending (a zero length grant), it MUST follow the NULL IE. This allows cable modems to process all actual allocations first, before scanning the Map for request acknowledgments and data acknowledgments.

 6.4.1.1.6 Data Acknowledge IE